Bodundeft/Data-Intelligence-Dashboard/README.md

 # Data-Intelligence-Dashboard

+Advanced Dashboard
+Overview
-pports a variety of plots such as Bar Charts, Histograms, Scatter Plots, Pie Charts, and Line Charts.
+The Advanced Dashboard is an interactive data visualization application that allows users to upload datasets and generate insightful visualizations.
+Built with Streamlit, it supports a variety of plots such as Bar Charts, Histograms, Scatter Plots, Pie Charts, and Line Charts.

 This tool empowers users to explore relationships, trends, and distributions in their data, making it ideal for data analysts, business professionals, and anyone working with datasets.
 Features

 1. File Upload
 Upload CSV or Excel files for analysis.
 Instantly preview the uploaded dataset within the app.